-One enduring mystery of modern science is why it happened where and when it did.
-Had modern science emerged in late Greco-Roman antiquity, in 11th- or 12th-century Islam, or in China after the Tang dynasty, there would be no mystery.
+One enduring mystery of modern science is why it developed where and when it did.
+Had modern science emerged in late Greco-Roman antiquity, in 11th- or 12th-century Islam, or China after the Tang dynasty, there would be no mystery.
 But for it to emerge in the Christian culture of 17th-century western Europe was, in retrospect, surprising.

 Modern science clearly did not just drop down out of the sky like some deus ex machina in a Greek play.